wastore/blobfuse-go/Readme.md

 This will create a executable named as filesystem

 <h3>Run The File System Driver</h3>
-To run executable along with following command line options ./filesystem --mountPath=/home/user/mountDir --accountName=nameOfStorageAccount --accountKey=accessKeyOfAccount --containerName=nameOfContainerToMount
+To run executable along with following command line options:
+./filesystem --mountPath=/home/user/mountDir --accountName=nameOfStorageAccount --accountKey=accessKeyOfAccount --containerName=nameOfContainerToMount

 This will start the file system application as a daemon.
 Now you can move inside the mounted directory to wrk with the azure stroage account container mounted.

-<h3>Limitations and Future Work<h3>
+<h3>Limitations and Future Work</h3>

 Works for Ubuntu 18.04
 Works for HNS disabled account
 Authentication through Access Key only